tarwn/lessthandot-hugo/blogs/content/posts/2013-04-23-force-ace-installation.md

 This blog post shows a very simple solution on how to solve a very common problem with SSIS and Excel.
 I’d like to thank Lowell for pointing me out to this solution in the thread I mentioned earlier.

-_Update: Installing both the providers on the same machine with Office components installed doesn&#8217;t mean your life is issue-free from now on.
+_Update: Installing both the providers on the same machine with Office components installed doesn't mean your life is issue-free from now on.
 Apparently this set-up can cause issues in other places.
 Check out the comments for more details._

  [1]: http://www.sqlservercentral.com/Forums/Topic1407044-391-1.aspx